 The DfE Guidance details above circumstances where it might be appropriate for redundancy costs to be met by a school.
 This list is illustrative only.
-For the avoidance of doubt, any potential redundancy costs to be met by LA must be expressly agreed by the Director of Child and Adult Services and the Chief Finance Officer before the commencement of the retirement/redundancy process.
+For the avoidance of doubt, any potential redundancy costs to be met by LA must be expressly agreed by the Director of Children's and Joint Commissioning and the Director of Finance and Policy before the commencement of the retirement/ redundancy process.